-The Information Technology department is the primary contact point for Walla Walla University faculty, staff, and students with computer-related requests and challenges.
+The Information Technology department is the primary contact point for Walla Walla University students, faculty, and staff with computer-related inquiries and challenges.
 Our goal is to anticipate, diagnose, and resolve hardware or software computer problems, providing effective and efficient customer service.

-The Computer Support team is responsible for maintaining computer hardware used by staff departments.
-Computer Support also includes the Help Desk which provides resources and services to all staff, faculty and students.
+The Computer Support team is primarily responsible for maintaining campus computer hardware and software.
+Computer Support also includes the Help Desk which provides technical resources and services to all students, faculty, and staff.
 Our primary responsibilities include the following areas:

-WWU's Information Technology department offers a number of resources for students.
-During regular business hours our Help Desk is available to assist with account and password questions, personal computer help/repair, along with a myriad of other things.
+During regular business hours our Help Desk is available to assist Students with account and password questions as well as basic personal computer help and repair.